-Review indicates that findings in inspection reports and inspection files are, on occasion, not well founded or well documented.
+An evaluation of inspection casework indicates that findings in inspection reports and inspection files are, not always well founded or well documented.

-Review does not demonstrate an appropriate level of management review.
+Review indicates there is not an appropriate level of management review.

-Accompaniment of inspectors by supervisors is performed nonsystematically.
+Review indicates not all inspectors are accompanied by supervisors on an annual basis..

-Followup actions to inspection findings are often not timely.
+Followup actions to inspection findings are not always timely.

 Unsatisfactory

+IMPEP inspector accompaniments indicate that most inspectors were not knowledgeable of the requirements for license type being inspected, and failed to identify potential health and safety, and/or security concerns.

+Inspectors failed to demonstrate proper inspection preparation, technique, and adherence to established inspection procedures.

-Review indicates that inspections frequently fail to address potentially important health and safety concerns or it indicates chronic problems exist with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.
+An evaluation of inspection casework indicates that inspections frequently fail to address potentially important health and safety concerns or it indicates chronic problems exist with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.

-Supervisors infrequently accompany inspectors.
+Adequate procedures are not in place to support the inspection program.

+Inspector accompaniments are not performed on an annual basis.

-Followup actions to inspection findings are often not timely and appropriate.
+Followup actions to inspection findings are not timely and/or not appropriate.

-Category N

-This category is not applicable.

 Common Performance Indicator 4—Technical Quality of Licensing Actions

 Satisfactory

-Review of completed licenses and a representative sample of licensing files indicates that license reviews are generally thorough, complete, consistent, and of acceptable technical quality.
+Evaluation of licensing casework indicates that license reviews are generally thorough, complete, consistent, and of acceptable technical quality.

-Health and safety issues are properly addressed.
+In all cases involving risk significant activities, licensing actions adequately address health and safety issues.

+The majority of all other licensing actions adequately address health and safety issues.

 License reviewers have the proper signature authority for the cases they review independently.

-Special license tie-down conditions are usually stated clearly and are inspectable.
+Special license tie-down conditions are stated clearly and are inspectable.

-Deficiency letters clearly state regulatory positions and are used at the proper time.
+Deficiency letters and emails clearly state regulatory positions and are used at the proper time.

 Reviews of renewal applications demonstrate thorough analysis of a licensee's inspection and enforcement history.

-Applicable guidance documents are available to reviewers and are followed. (g)
+Applicable guidance documents are available to reviewers and are followed.

 Satisfactory, But Needs Improvement

-Review indicates that some licensing actions do not fully address health and safety concerns or indicates repeated examples of problems with respect to thoroughness, completeness, consistency, clarity, technical quality, and adherence to existing guidance in licensing actions.
+Evaluation of licensing casework indicates that some licensing actions do not fully address safety and security concerns;

+Evaluation of licensing casework indicates repeated examples of problems with respect to thoroughness, completeness, consistency, clarity, technical quality, and adherence to existing guidance in licensing actions.

 Unsatisfactory

+In any licensing action involving risk significant activities, safety and security issues are not adequately addressed;

-Review indicates that licensing actions frequently fail to address important health and safety concerns or indicates chronic problems with respect to thoroughness, completeness, consistency, clarity, technical quality, and adherence to existing guidance in licensing actions.
+For other licensing actions, licensing actions reviewed frequently fail to address safety and security issues;

+Evaluation of casework indicates chronic problems with respect to thoroughness, completeness, consistency, clarity, technical quality, and adherence to existing guidance in licensing actions.
-Category N

-This category is not applicable.
+Licenses are signed by reviewers that do not have proper signature authority for the cases they review independently.

 Common Performance Indicator 5—Technical Quality of Incident and Allegation Activities

 Satisfactory

-Incident response and allegation procedures are in place and followed in nearly all cases.
+Incident response and allegation procedures are developed, implemented, and maintained.

-Actions taken are appropriate, well coordinated, and timely in most instances.

-Level of effort is usually commensurate with potential health and safety significance of an incident.
+Level of effort is commensurate with potential health and safety significance of an incident or allegation, including on-site investigation of incidents

+Actions taken are appropriate, well-coordinated, and timely in all cases involving significant health and safety issues and in the majority of all other cases.

-Investigative procedures are appropriate for an incident.
+Investigative procedures are appropriate for the type of incident or allegation.

 Corrective (enforcement or other) actions are adequately identified to licensees promptly, and appropriate followup measures are taken to ensure prompt compliance.

+Responses to incidents and allegations are conducted by inspectors knowledgeable of the license type, and health and safety concerns identified

 Followup inspections are scheduled and completed, if necessary.

-Notification to NMSS, STP, the Office of Nuclear Security and Incident Response (NSIR), and others, as appropriate, is usually performed in a timely fashion.
+Notifications to the NRC Headquarters Operations Center, Nuclear Material Events Database (NMED) and others, as appropriate, is performed in a timely fashion.

+Results of allegation investigations are provided to allegers and alleger identities are protected.

 Satisfactory, But Needs Improvement